Transform Your Pergola with Curtains

 Installing thick curtains on your pergola will define the space more clearly, and when the curtains are drawn, your pergola will be a separate space in itself.
 Keeping the curtains open can still offer privacy, while still keeping the pergola open to the rest of your garden.

 If you’re after a more dreamy, relaxed atmosphere, sheer curtains can provide a peaceful ambiance.
-Sheer curtains are light and airy, meaning you can draw your curtains to separate the pergola from the outdoor area, but still be able to look through them and enjoy the scenery and sunlight flooding in.
+Sheer curtains are light and airy, meaning you can draw your curtains to separate the pergola from the outdoor decking, but still be able to look through them and enjoy the scenery and sunlight flooding in.

 The lightness of the material, however, means they won’t be much help in blocking out the harsh summer sun and its UV rays, so while some shade will be created, you can still enjoy basking in the sunlight.
 These curtains are also easy to wash, and come in a wide range of colours to suit any outdoor area.